PUGX/PUGXGeoFormBundle/Resources/doc/index.md

 }
 ```

-Before this form is bound latitude and longitude fields will be populated with a call to your preferred geolocalization
+Before this form is bound, latitude and longitude fields will be populated with a call to your preferred geolocalization
 API (Google Maps by default).

-If you want to concatenate more than one field (I.e. composing the full address of a venue through address, city, country),
+If you want to concatenate more than one field (i.e. composing the full address of a venue through address, city, country),
 you can specify the `geo_code_field` option for more than one field:

 ``` php